SeaQL/seaql.github.io/SeaORM/docs/06-migration/01-setting-up-migration.md

 ### App Crate

-This is where you put the application logic.
+This is where the application logic goes.

 Create a workspace that contains app, entity and migration crates and import the entity crate into the app crate.